COMP 204 Fall 2020: Computer programming for Life Sciences (3 Credits)

 should be in the feedback left on your assignment.
 If you and the TA cannot resolve the discussion, then

 you should contact your instructor.
-Complaints about grading must be formulated within two weeks of the release of the grade.
+Complaints about grading must be formulated within one weeks of the release of the grade.

 The instructors reserve the right to modify the lateness policy for a particular assignment; any such modifications